 - A Day in the Limelight: Jesse gets more focus in this episode than Walt does.

-- Dirty Coward: Spooge's girlfriend shamelessly uses her precious baby boy as a shield between her and Jesse during the tense hold-up.
-Whether or not she is the baby boy's biological mother is yet to be confirmed though.
+- Dirty Coward: Spooge's girlfriend shamelessly uses her precious little boy as a shield between her and Jesse during the tense hold-up.
+Whether or not she is the boy's biological mother is yet to be confirmed though.

 - Even Evil Has Standards: Jesse is sickened by the way the two meth addicts treat their son.